triton-inference-server/server/docs/getting_started/llm.md

 I0803 18:43:44.819624 1525575 http_server.cc:400] "Started Metrics Service at 0.0.0.0:8002"
 ```

-On an 8x B200 node this configuration takes about 6 minutes to become ready and
+On an 8x B200 node this configuration takes a few minutes to become ready and
-uses roughly 145 GiB of each GPU's 183 GiB, with 81.83 GiB left for the paged KV
+uses roughly 143 GiB of each GPU's 179 GiB, with 81.83 GiB left for the paged KV
 cache (2,500,608 tokens).

 ## Send an inference request